Samsø Common List

 The Samsø Common List (Danish: Fælleslisten Samsø), formerly The Samsø List (Danish: Samsø-Listen), is a local political party set in Samsø Municipality on the island of Samsø.
 Inge-Dorthe Larsen is currently representing the party in the municipal council of Samsø Municipality.

 History

-In 2001, 7 candidates ran for The Samsø List.
-The party got two seats in the municipal council in Samsø Municipality, by receiving 16.66% of the votes.
+In the 2001 Danish local elections, seven candidates ran for The Samsø List.
+The party won two seats in the municipal council in Samsø Municipality, with 16.66% of the vote.

-In 2005, they lost one of those seats, by going back to 7.4% of the votes.
+In 2005, they lost a seat, with a reduced 7.4% of the vote.
 This resulted in a single seat.

-In 2009, the party received 4.7% of the votes.
+In 2009, the party received 4.7% of the vote.
 After this election, "The Samsø List" changed the name to "Fælleslisten Samsø".

-With four candidates in 2013, Samsø Common List received 10.8% of the votes, resulting in a single seat.
+With four candidates in 2013, Samsø Common List received 10.8% of the vote, resulting in a single seat.